Chau999/chau_website_repo/content/event/cispa_talk/index.md

   # postcode: '94305'
   # country: United States

-summary: Talking about my research on explaining kernel methods and explaining preference models.
+summary: Presented my research on explaining kernel methods and explaining preference models.
 abstract: Shapley values have been very popular in explainability literature due to its favourable axioms.
 In this talk, I will introduce my work on investigating explainability for kernel methods and also on preferential models.

 # Talk start and end times.